FoundationDB/fdb-document-layer/README.md

 #### Mono

-Flow actor files needs to be pre compiled with Flow actor compiler which generates regular C++ code.
+Flow actor files needs to be precompiled with Flow actor compiler which generates regular C++ code.
 Flow actor compiler needs Mono to run.

 ### Build

 Build files are written in CMake.
-Its best to keep the build directory seperate.
+Its best to keep the build directory separate.
 CMake scripts get the FoundationDB sources from GitHub and build them.
 So, first ever build after you cloned the repo might take a while.

 ```
 $ mkdir build && cd build && cmake .. && make